zhmylove/math-revhash/README.md

 # UNSAFE MODE

-Arguments parsing and parameters auto-computing takes some time.
+Arguments parsing and parameters auto-computing takes some time thus sometimes it would be preffered to avoid this phase on every translation operation.
 There is an UNSAFE mode to speed up the whole process (see SYNOPSIS).
 In this mode all arguments become mandatory on `revhash/revunhash` calls.
 You can either use OO style and still imply and check arguments on object